rps9/Team3-03-Miniproject/README.md

 ## Running the Code

 1. Flash MicroPython onto the Pico.
-2. Copy all project files to the Pico (using Thonny or rshell).
+2. Copy all project files to the Pico (running connect_to_board.py does this for you in rshell)
-3. Connect light sensors to ADC pins (default: GP26, GP27).
-4. Open Thonny and run:
+3. Open Thonny and run:

 python
 / import main
 / main.main()

-5. Shine a flashlight on the sensors to trigger detection and audio.
+4. Shine a flashlight on the sensors to trigger detection and audio.

 ---